jquery/learn.jquery.com/page/events/handling-events.md

 ---
 jQuery provides a method `.on()` to respond to any event on the selected elements.
 This is called an _event binding_.
-Although `.on()` isn&rsquo;t the only method provided for event binding, it is a best practice to use this for jQuery 1.7+.
+Although `.on()` isn't the only method provided for event binding, it is a best practice to use this for jQuery 1.7+.
 To learn more, [read more about the evolution of event binding in jQuery](/events/history-of-events).